Carlomk1/basic-machine-learning/README.md

 In this project, the basic methods & techniques of machine learning and predictive modeling are applied with the use of R.

 The aim is to apply the theory using a practical example in order to get to know and understand the basic techniques.
-For the theoretical basics, the literature “An Introduction to Statistical Learning with Applications in R” by G. James, D. Witten, T. Hastie & R. Tibshirani was used.
+For the theoretical basics, the literature *An Introduction to Statistical Learning with Applications in R* by G. James, D. Witten, T. Hastie & R. Tibshirani was used.
 Available under this [link](https://doi.org/10.1007/978-1-0716-1418-1).

 # Project idea